-12. Preceptor Program.
-In order to provide consistency and continuity in the preceptor training program, the Employer will attempt, to the extent practical, to place the preceptor and preceptee on the same schedule.
-The parties recognize that the Employer's efforts may be affected by differing FTEs, vacations, illness, other absences or the training classes for the preceptee.

-To the extent feasible, the Employer will make a good faith effort not to float a preceptor while the preceptor is precepting a nurse during the clinical orientation phase that includes one-to-one precepting of a resident nurse.

-13. Use of Sick Leave
+- 2. Use of Sick Leave.
 In order to be in compliance with recent law changes, all references to the dependability policy and/or occurrences will be removed from the contract.
 Discipline for unauthorized use of sick leave will be based solely on substantial evidence.
-Authorized uses of sick leave include unscheduled or unanticipated absences for the following reasons:

-- Washington Family Care Act

-- FMLA Leave

-- Time loss for workers comp

-- Any reasonable accommodation for a qualifying disability

-- Pre-approved scheduled absences

-- Callback relief as specified in 12.3.1

-- Occupational exposures for which Employee Health requires that the employee stays home

-- 14. Joint Labor Management Action on Health Care Issues.
-The parties recognize that decisions made by elected officials and policy makers in Olympia and Washington, D.C. can have a significant impact on the financing of health care and how care may be delivered at Swedish Medical Center.
-The parties further agree that one effective way to advocate for a better health system is to work in partnership on issues of common concern and interest.
-Swedish Medical Center Senior Leadership and SEIU Healthcare 1199NW Leadership agree to meet on a semi-annual basis to discuss health care policy issues and to determine if there is interest in developing joint action plans on any issues of common concern.
-If so, these issues will be referred to the Labor-Management Committee for specific planning and implementation.

-15. Paid Negotiation Time

-All paid time afforded will be disbursable among any member of the bargaining team as determined by the union regardless of bargaining unit.

-- 15.1 Paid Release Time for Negotiations.
-For contract renegotiations, Swedish Medical Center will provide one (1) hour paid release time for every member of the bargaining unit for the Union's negotiating committee.
-These monies are intended to supplement the bargaining unit's vacation donations to negotiating team members.
-The total number of hours available will be determined on the first day of bargaining, based on the total number of represented employees on that day. - 15.2 Vacation Donation for Negotiations.
-Employees will be able to donate vacation hours to a vacation donation pool for use by the Union's negotiating team during negotiations as follows:

-1. All members of the Union's bargaining unit may donate earned vacation/annual leave hours to a common pool, out of which members of the Union's negotiating team will be able to draw at their regular rate of pay to make up for wages lost through participation in bargaining sessions.
-Hours paid from the vacation pool will be paid as vacation time and will accrue benefits for the recipients.

-2. Management will collect the donated vacation hours into the pool, and disburse them as additional hours to the normal paychecks received by negotiating team members.
+Authorized uses of sick leave include unscheduled or unanticipated absences for the following reasons: - Washington Family Care Act - FMLA Leave - Time loss for workers compensation - Any reasonable accommodation for a qualifying disability - Pre-approved scheduled absences - Callback relief as specified in 12.3.1 - Occupational exposures for which Employee Health requires that the employee stay home - 3.
+Vacation Donation for Negotiations.
+Nurses will be able to donate vacation hours to a vacation donation pool for use by the Union's negotiating team during negotiations as follows: - 1.
+All members of the Union's bargaining unit may donate earned vacation/annual leave hours to a common pool, out of which members of the Union's negotiating team will be able to draw at their regular rate of pay to make up for wages lost through participation in bargaining sessions.
+Hours paid from the vacation pool will be paid as vacation time and will accrue benefits for the recipients. - 2.
+Management will collect the donated vacation hours into the pool, and disburse them as additional hours to the normal paychecks received by negotiating team members.
 This process will be separate from the timecard-payroll online system, and will rely on electronic Excel spreadsheets; no cost center will be needed for the purpose.
 After each payout from the pool, HR will provide to the Union an accounting of the hours disbursed and the hours remaining in the pool, including the balance remaining of each donor's pledged hours.

-3. Only those donated hours authorized by the Union for payouts will be deducted from donors' vacation banks.
-At the end of the bargaining process, any vacation hours pledged by a donor which are not paid out to cover lost wages will remain in that donor's vacation bank.

-4. The Union will be responsible for providing management the following:
+- 3. Only those donated hours authorized by the Union for payouts will be deducted from donors' vacation banks.
+At the end of the bargaining process, any vacation hours pledged by a donor which are not paid out to cover lost wages will remain in that donor's vacation bank. - 4.
+The Union will be responsible for providing management the following: - a.

-a.
 A signed authorization from all RN donors, modeled on the Swedish Medical Center Vacation/Annual Leave Donation form language, with the additional clarification that the donor is entering an agreement with the Union and also authorizing Swedish Medical Center to debit the donated hours from the RN's vacation bank.
-The authorizing language on the Union's petition reads as follows: By signing this petition, I agree with our union 1199NW to donate no less than four\(4) vacation hours to help our nurse negotiators with missed shifts as a result of negotiations and I authorize Swedish Medical Center to deduct these hours from my vacation bank.
+The authorizing language on the Union's petition reads as follows:

+By signing this petition, I agree with our union SEIU Healthcare 1199NW to donate no less than four(4) vacation hours to help our nurse negotiators with missed shifts as a result of negotiations and I authorize Swedish Medical Center to deduct these hours from my vacation bank.

-\ Hours not needed by nurse negotiators will not be charged.
+Hours not needed by nurse negotiators will not be charged.